 Controlled Substances EPCS

-Enabling electronic prescribing of controlled substances (EPCS) is a multi-step process that requires an in-depth identity verification process with our partner at DoseSpot, using additional external third-party integration with Experian.
-As of 3/31/2024, facial recognition is now part of identity verification (Please be aware that this process is only necessary for providers who have not yet completed IDP).
+As of 3/31/2024, facial recognition is now part of identity verification for providers who have not yet completed IDP.
 Additionally, Two Factor Authentication needs to be enabled for your account, via DUO mobile (an app you will download to your mobile device).
 The timeline for this verification process can vary, but in some cases may take up to 2 weeks to complete.

 If you would like to request EPCS, please email hello@gethealthie.com.

-Cost for enrolling in EPCS
+Cost for Enrolling in EPCS

 There is a fee of $40/provider/month to enroll in E-Rx.
-EPCS permissions has an add-on fee of +$20/provider/month, and there is an additional approval process will occur on your behalf.
+EPCS permissions has an add-on fee of +$20/provider/month, and there is an additional approval process that will occur on your behalf.

 There are no costs for adding Proxy roles to your account.